 1. Flood Prevention

-2. Protection to Water Quality
+2. Protection of Water Quality

 3. Control of Soil Erosion

-4. Agreement with Required Legislation
+4. Compliance with Legislation

 Guidelines for Preparing Stormwater Management Documents